maios/APIPlayground/README.md

   This project is using the basic `Navigator` pattern to handle the navigation of the application.
   Source: [Navigation in Swift - Swift by Sundell](https://www.swiftbysundell.com/posts/navigation-in-swift)

+### Limitations

+Currently this project supports only primitive types for parameters.
+Support for `Dictionary`, `Array` will be added soon.